diwakarDrs/EDA/Movie_TMDB/readme.md

 *Contain:*
 - Total Rows = 10866
 - Total Columns = 21
 - After Seeing the dataset we can say that some columns is contain null values.

+## Data Wrangling
+After Observing the dataset and the questions related to this dataset for the analysis we will be keeping only relevent data and deleting the unused data.

+- We need to remove duplicate rows from the dataset
+- Changing format of release date into datetime format
+- Remove the unused colums that are not needed in the analysis process.
+- Remove the movies which are having zero value of budget and revenue.

 ## By doing EDA we can answer these questions